NishantJoshi00/nishantjoshi00.github.io/content/blog/2024-01-01-lingual-odyssey.md

 ## Imperative Programming

 How bad can it be to try and solve a complete problem in what I would call a purely Imperative Language?
 And believe me, it was hard.
 After finding a handful of instructions that would help me solve the problem and 4 hours of head-scratching and giving up a couple of times, I was finally able to solve the first part of the problem.
 But guess what?
-There was a second part to the problem that required me to do string lookup.
+There was a second part to the problem that required me to do a string lookup.
 My frustrated soul couldn't handle implementing a hashmap for this, so I did the most imperative thing possible, and though ugly, it worked.

 ```asm
 check_numbers: